auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/track-consent-with-custom-ui.md

 If setting boolean values is a requirement for you, you can use the Management API instead.
 In this scenario you sign up your user as usual, and then you call the [Update User endpoint of the Management API](/api/management/v2#!/Users/patch_users_by_id) to set the required metadata after the user has been created.
 For details on how to do that keep reading, the next paragraph uses that endpoint.

-## Option 3: Call the API (Social)
+## Option 3: Use the API (Social)

-If you use social connection, then you cannot use the Authentication API to create the user at Auth0, since that endpoint works only for database connections.
+If you use social connections, then you cannot use the Authentication API to create the user at Auth0, since that endpoint works only for database connections.

 What you have to do instead is let your user sign up with the social provider (which will create a user record at Auth0) and then use the [Management API](/api/management/v2) to update the user's information.